s0nerik/goloc/README.md

 ## Usage

 - Create a script or build task definition with parameters best suited for your project.
-To see available parameters, run `goloc --help`. **goloc** is distributed in form of separate executables for each platform, so don't forget to take that into account when creating the localization script.
+To see available parameters, run `goloc --help`. **goloc** is distributed in form of separate executables for each platform, so don't forget to take that into account creating localization script.
 - Execute the script/task whenever you want to update localized strings. **goloc** will automatically replace any existing localization files with the updated ones.

 ## License